9 Things That Stain Your Teeth in the Summer

-Summer is synonymous with backyard barbecues and farmer’s markets but some of the most delicious, and healthiest summertime treats can wreak havoc on your smile and leave your pearly whites looking dull and dingy.
+Summer is synonymous with backyard barbecues and farmer’s markets, but some of the tastiest and healthiest summertime treats can leave your pearly whites looking dull and dingy.

 Summer and popsicles go hand in hand, and for kids (and adults), and watching your tongue turn bright red, purple, or blue is part of the fun of eating them.
 “Popsicles are made with artificial color that will stain your teeth, and they are also loaded with sugar, which makes them stickier and increases your chance of getting cavities,” says Dr. Veytsman.
 The fact that you keep the Popsicles in your mouth for an extended period of time, increases the staining factor.
 She suggests healthier frozen treats that are free of added sugar and artificial dyes as an alternative.

 Sweet, spicy, and sticky, barbecue sauce is a staple condiment at summertime backyard gatherings.
 Whether you prefer it on chicken or ribs, the tangy sauce may contain dyes that can discolor your teeth and its acidic composition, which often contains tomatoes, vinegar, and sugar, can break down the enamel on your teeth.
 The best way to avoid staining is to reduce the time the sauce stays on your teeth, says Dr. Veytsman.
 “Rinse your mouth with water after you eat but don’t brush your teeth right after—wait 30 minutes or you will rub the stains into the enamel.”
 Those stains shouldn’t stress you too much though—this is why yellow teeth are stronger than white ones.